Academic IELTS Writing task 1 Sample 24 - Expenditure in Million Pounds on fast food items by income groups in UK

 IELTS Academic Writing Task 1/ Graph Writing - Column Graph:

-The Bar graph bellow shows the Expenditure in Million Pounds on fast food items by income groups in the UK.
+The Bar graph below shows the Expenditure in Million Pounds on fast food items by income groups in the UK.

 Write a report for a university lecturer describing the information below.